 Sets the maximum TTL for the signed zone.
-Any TTL higher than maxttl in the input zone will be reduced to maxttl in the output.
+Any TTL higher than maxtt1 in the input zone will be reduced to maxtt1 in the output.
 This provides certainty as to the largest possible TTL in the signed zone, which is useful to know when rolling keys because it is the longest possible time before signatures that have been retrieved by resolvers will expire from resolver caches.
 Zones that are signed with this option should be configured to use a matching max-zone-ttl in named.conf.
 (Note: This option is incompatible with -D, because it modifies non-DNSSEC data in the output zone.)

--S start-time
+-s start-time

 Specify the date and time when the generated RRSIG records become valid.
 This can be either an absolute or relative time.
 An absolute start time is indicated by a number in YYYYMMDDHHMMSS notation; 20000530144500 denotes 14:45:00 UTC on May 30th, 2000.
 A relative start time is indicated by +N, which is N seconds from the current time.
-If no start-time is specified, the current time minus 1 hour (to allow for clock skew) is used.
+If no start-time is specified, the current time minus 1 hour (to allow for clock skew) is used to the start time is indicated with +N, which is N seconds from the start time.
+A time relative to the current time is indicated with now+N. If no end-time is specified, 30 days from the start time is used as a default. end-time must be later than start-time.